 The Company leases the premises of the satellite office which it occupies.
-The lease expired December 11, 2019 and a new lease commenced January 1, 2020 and expires December 31, 2021 with the option to renew the contract.
+A new lease agreement was signed on December 15, 2021 with lease term commencing on January 1, 2022 to December 31, 2023, and with the option to renew the contract.
 The lease agreement does not provide for any escalation of rent during the lease term.
 The lease charges a monthly rate of US\$6,000 (EC\$16,009).